 Wat Norea Peaceful Children’s Home II Solar Pump Project – Cambodia

 Embedded in the rural, predominately subsistence-living agricultural community of Odambang Commune II, in 1992, Buddhist Monk, Venerable Muny Van Saveth, established the Wat Norea Peaceful Children’s Home II.
-The home was a monk’s religiously grounded and community based reconstruction response to the devastating aftermath of war and following the Oct.
-23, 1991 signing of the Paris Agreements settling the Cambodia Conflict, and introduction of the United Nations Transitional Authority in Cambodia (UNTACT) to in-part, oversee peaceful democratic voting processes.
+The home was a monk’s religiously grounded and community-based reconstruction response to the devastating aftermath of war and following the Oct.
+23, 1991 signing of the Paris Agreements settling the Cambodia Conflict, and the introduction of the United Nations Transitional Authority in Cambodia (UNTACT) to in-part, oversee peaceful democratic voting processes.

-Originally focused on sheltering and supporting HIV/AIDS children, the orphanage grew to include children who are victims of trafficking, extreme poverty, and abandonment, the living casualties of decades of warfare in Battambang Province, a place long considered the last stronghold of the Khmer Rouge, where guerrilla activity took place long after the fall of the regime.
+Originally focused on sheltering and supporting HIV/AIDS children, the orphanage grew to include children who are victims of trafficking, extreme poverty, and abandonment, the living casualties of decades of warfare in Battambang Province, a place long considered the last stronghold of the Khmer Rouge, where the guerrilla activity took place long after the fall of the regime.

 One of Battambang Province’s 13 districts, the Sangker District includes communes with large numbers of returnees from the Thailand border war refugee camps, considered to make many communities, including Odambang 2 Commune, vulnerable to numerous psycho-social and cultural challenges.
 Just as in 1992, it continues today that the residents of the orphanage experience public discrimination and fear as HIV/AIDS, human trafficking, and extreme poverty continue to be misunderstood and demonized problems in this predominately Buddhist society still suffering post-war PTSD in many respects.

-A little over a month ago, at the height of Cambodia’s rainy (monsoon) season, the solar-energy powered water pump connected to a 48 meter deep well servicing the Wat Norea Peaceful Children’s II orphanage broke.
+A little over a month ago, at the height of Cambodia’s rainy (monsoon) season, the solar-energy powered water pump connected to a 48-meter-deep well servicing the Wat Norea Peaceful Children’s II orphanage broke.
 Fifty-four children and seven staff were suddenly left in a precarious potable water situation.

 Luckily, they had what they hoped was a short-term solution, an antiquated shallow well and rusted and broken hand pump.
 However, the water in the shallow well is finite and should only be counted on for short-term emergency use.

 Until such time that the pump can be replaced, the children and staff have all changed their living routine to include three water-pumping and carrying sessions.
-Water collection begins at 4:30 a.m. every morning with the older children helping the younger as even a 3-year old has a small bucket containing a cup or two of water that he also carries as he insists on being a part of the special activity.
+Water collection begins at 4:30 a.m. every morning with the older children helping the younger as even a 3-year-old has a small bucket containing a cup or two of water that he also carries as he insists on being a part of the special activity.
 The stronger residents carry large buckets of water from 2 or 3 to 60 meters from the pump to supply the kitchen, 6 small outdoor toilet/bathroom stalls, and the guesthouse bathroom.

 This project is to replace the broken solar-powered water pump at the orphanage.